Dynamic Hyperparameter Importance for Efficient Multi-Objective Optimization: Dynamic Hyperparameter Reduction

 We consider only the most influential hyperparameters and reduce optimization complexity by constructing a reduced configuration space $\Lambda' \subset \Lambda$, by diminishing the influence of less important hyperparameters.
 Based on the importance scores $h(\Lambda^j)$, we retain only the most relevant hyperparameters $\Lambda' \subset \Lambda$ and fix the rest to constants (we use the incumbent).
-Each reduction starts from the original configspace $\Lambda$.
-In rare cases, this reduction leads to a too narrow configuration space, such that no new configurations can be generated; we then fall back to the original space $\Lambda$ for that iteration.
+Each reduction starts from the original configuration space $\Lambda$.
+In rare cases, this leads to a too-narrow configuration space, such that no new configurations can be selected; we then fall back to the original space $\Lambda$ for that iteration.